Room: King Willem Alexander

 Session Description

-This session highlights applied strategies for transforming diverse industrial and agricultural by-products into valuable materials and sustainable solutions.
+This oral session highlights applied strategies for transforming diverse industrial and agricultural by-products into valuable materials and sustainable solutions.

 Speakers